Site NameGoanna Headland, Evans Head

 Weapons UsedFirearm(s), Musket(s), Pistol(s), Sword(s), Blade(s)

-NarrativeAfter Bundjuling people killed five white men at Pelican Creek in 1843, a posse of 11 stockmen attacked a Bundjalung camp at Evans River and drove the Aboriginal people towards Goanna Headland where two schooners were sheltering from the southerly gale.
-The sailors on board joined in the shooting.
-Men, women and children were killed (Medcalf 1993, pp. 5-7).
-According to journalist Rory Medcalf (1993, p.7), only two children survived.
+According to Medcalf's narrative based on these sources, after Bundjuling people killed five white men at Pelican Creek in 1843, a group of 11 stockmen attacked a Bundjalung camp at Evans River and drove the Aboriginal people towards Goanna Headland where two schooners were sheltering from the southerly gale.
+The sailors on board joined in the shooting: 'Once within striking distance of the blacks a volley was poured into their ranks.
+Then the men aboard the schooners rushed for their guns and also opened fire on the tribe, who were mown down, the survivors fleeing in the distance.
+Altogether 100 darkies were killed on that headland, and for years afterwards the skulls could be picked up on the spot' (Olive in Medcalf, 1993, p 6).

 SourcesMedcalf 1993, p 5-7.
 (Sources PDF)